 The recommended syringe pump software setting with the Aerogen syringe is typically the “BD Plastipak” setting.
-You must validate this locally before use.
-Refer to the pump manual or manufacturer spec for guidance.
-Syringe pumps should be used in accordance with local hospital or ward policies.
+This must be validated locally before use.
+Refer to the pump manual or manufacturer for guidance.
+These pumps should be used in accordance with local hospital or ward policies.

-The CNTS drops medication onto the vibrating mesh at a continuous rate.
+The CNTS drops medication onto the vibrating mesh continuously.
 The rate of drug entering the nebuliser determines the drug output rate.
-This gives you the ability to titrate medication using the infusion rate of the pump.
+This gives you the ability to titrate medication utilising the infusion rate of the pump.
 There is no need to change the concentration of the medication in the syringe.

-If the infusion rate is low you might see pauses between aerosol being generated; this is a normal finding at low rates and there is no reason for concern.
+If the infusion rate is low you might see pauses between aerosol being generated, however, this is a normal finding at low rates and there is no reason for concern.

 Example of volumetric dosing: 25mg/hour dose

-Question: What infusion rate do I use to deliver 25 mg/hour of albuterol/salbutamol (0.5% solution-5mg/ml)?
-What is the output of Aerogen Solo for a 25 mg/hour dose of albuterol/salbutamol?
+Question: What infusion rate do I use to deliver 25 mg per hour of albuterol/salbutamol (0.5% solution-5mg/ml)?
+What is the output of Aerogen Solo for a 25 mg per hour dose of albuterol/salbutamol?